 Go gray whale or blue whale watching in San Diego on the 139-foot Yacht America, a replica of the yacht that won the historic Royal Yacht Squadron’s 100 Guinea Cup race in 1851.
 Water, soda, chips, and granola bars are provided but you can bring your own food and drinks (with the exception of red wine).

 Next Level Sailing offers the only “no seasickness guarantee” in the world and boasts high whale spotting rates.
 They also guarantee you’ll see a while or they’ll gladly have you onboard one of their whale watching tours again for free.

 Everyday California Whale Watching Kayak Tour

 One of the best things to do in La Jolla is head out on a kayak tour of the San Diego-La Jolla Underwater Park.
-And between about December 1 and March 1 (depending on sightings), you can book a whale-watching kayak tour where guides will take you about 2 miles offshore to spot gray whales.
+And between about December 1 and March 1 (depending on sightings), you can book a La Jolla whale watching kayak tour where guides will take you about 2 miles offshore to spot gray whales.

 Use code lajollamom and click the green checkmark for a 20% discount on tours, lessons, and rentals at Everyday California.
 This includes private surf lessons, kayaking tours, SUP rentals, and more.
 Like their retail offerings?
 Use code LJM20 for 20% off of clothes and accessories online.